 3D and AR Take the Stage

 The integration of immersive media like 3D & AR into the consumer buying journey is establishing an entirely new standard for omni-channel retail and brand experiences.
 The reasons for this are twofold.
 For one, it is easier than ever for retailers to incorporate 3D & AR into their marketing and sales strategies across platforms and the web.
-Apple’s AR Quick Look along with advancements in web-based AR have made augmented commerce more readily available.
-Additionally, augmented commerce is more effective than traditional storytelling methods, which leads to a better shopping experience – one based on interactivity.
+Apple’s AR Quick Look along with advancements in web-based AR have made 3D & AR ecommerce more readily available.
+Additionally, this integration of 3D & AR with ecommerce, something we're calling "immersive commerce", is more effective than traditional storytelling methods, which leads to a better shopping experience – one based on interactivity.
 This interactivity increases the likelihood that a consumer will make a purchase.
 And when it comes to delivering interactivity online, 3D & AR are king.